straider/coding-dojo/Builders/Gradle/README.md

 ## 1.2.
 Audience

-This dojo is suitable to any programmer that wants to learn how to work with Ant in order to build Java projects.
+This dojo is suitable to any programmer that wants to learn how to work with Gradle in order to build Java projects.

 ## 1.3.
 History